dart-lang/site-www/src/null-safety/unsound-null-safety.md

-Because Dart supports mixed-version programs, you can migrate one library (generally one Dart file) at a time, while still being able to run your app and its tests.
+Because Dart supports mixed-version programs, you can migrate one library (generally one Dart file) at a time, while still being able to run your program and its tests.
 If you want to migrate your package file by file, the [migration tool][] can help, but you'll need to do more by hand.